nilovelez/machete/readme.txt

 == Changelog ==

+= 3.2.3 =
+* Improved Clone Module to make it work better with Gutemberg and complex page builders
+* Fix: In some cases the clone module didn't copy the featured image.
+* Fix: In some cases the clone module could break the post metas.

 = 3.2.2 =
 * Maintenance URL whitelist made more restrictive by request.
 Only 'wp-login.php' and 'wp-admin' accepted now
 * Changed the admin stylesheet handle to prevent HUGE SVG icons on update

 = 3.2.1 =